mitogen-hq/mitogen/docs/howitworks.rst

 The Module Importer
 ###################

-An instance of :py:class:`econtext.core.Importer` is installed in :py:data:`sys.meta_path`, where Python's ``import`` statement will execute it before attempting to find a module locally.
+An instance of :py:class:`mitogen.core.Importer` is installed in :py:data:`sys.meta_path`, where Python's ``import`` statement will execute it before attempting to find a module locally.